The Bankrate promise

 VA construction loan requirements

-To qualify for a VA construction loan, there are several requirements you must meet, the first being working with a VA-approved lender.
+To qualify for a VA construction loan, there are several requirements you must meet, including working with a VA-approved lender.
 The other eligibility criteria include:

-- Certificate of eligibility – You’ll need a Certificate of Eligibility (COE) from the VA.
+- Certificate of eligibility – To confirm you’re eligible for a VA loan, you’ll need a certificate of eligibility (COE) from the VA.
 You can file for this certificate online or submit VA Form 26-1880 to your local VA office.